Latin Name: Pimenta racemosa

 Bay, Natural Pure Essential Oil - Available in 10ml, 25ml, 50ml & 100ml.

 The Bay 'rum' tree provides a basic ingredient for the famous old hair tonic for greasy hair.
 Today it is used in soaps, perfumes, detergents aftershaves and hair lotions.
 It is widely used as a flavouring for food.

 In aromatherapy, Bay essential oil is used for muscular aches and pains, hair care, hair growth, circulation n in joints and muscles, sprains, strains, colds and flu.

-Bay Essential Oil characteristics: dark yellow mobile liquid with a fresh-spicy top note and sweet balsamic undertones.
+Bay essential oil is a dark yellow mobile liquid with a fresh spicy note and a sweet balsamic undertone.

 How to Use

 Essential oils are very powerful and should be used with caution.
 Here are a few tips that you may find useful, although we advise that you consult a fully qualified, registered aromatherapist who will be able to advise you on the safe methods of use.
 Why not give us a ring at 01455 251020 or email email@example.com if you are unsure we will be happy to help.